Topic: Plant Transport Subtopic: Transpiration

 Learn also:

-- What is photosynthesis?
+- What is semi-permaeable membrane?

-- What are antibodies?
+- What are carbohydrates and functions?

-- What causes smoker to cough?
+- What causes make asthma worse?